matloff/polyanNA/README.md

 It is clear that the insertion of that 0 value -- fake and likely highly inaccurate data -- can induce substantial bias, say in the regression coefficient of Age.
-Indeed, some authors have dismissed IVM as only useful back in the era before modern, fast computers (Nur, 2010).
+Indeed, some authors have dismissed MIM as only useful back in the era before modern, fast computers (Nur, 2010) that can handle computationally intensive imputational methods.

 *Case of categorical variables*

-To our knowledge, IVM is generally not applied to categorical variables, i.e. R factors.  the picture changes radically.
+However, now consider categorical variables, i.e. R factors.
+Here, instead of adding a fake 0, we in essence merely add a legitimate new level to the factor (Jones, 1996).

-Say we have a variable EyeColor, taking on values Brown, Blue, Hazel and Green, thus an R factor with these three levels.
-Then instead of trying to impute the NAs, we add a new level, EyeColor.na to this factor.
-We now proceed with our regression analysis as usual, using the modified Age variable.
+Say we have a predictor variable EyeColor, taking on values Brown, Blue, Hazel and Green, thus an R factor with these four levels.
+In, say, lm(), R will convert this one factor to three dummy variables, say EyeColor.Brown, EyeColor.Blue and EyeColor.Hazel.
+MIM then would add a dummy variable for missingness, EyeColor.na, and in rows having a value of 1 for this variable, the other three dummies would be set to 0,

+Unlike the case of numeric variables, this doesn't use fake data, and produces no distortion.

+We now proceed with our regression analysis as usual, using the modified EyeColor factor/dummies.

 In a call to, say, R's lm() function, any R factor will be converted to dummy variables, k-1 of them for a k level factor.
 Let's assume we do this explicitly, i.e. make this conversion before calling lm().

-Let's call this method New NA Level, NNAL.

-In this categorical varaible case, NNAL does work out to be IVM (even though this is not traditional IVM).
-We originally had dummy variables for Brown, Blue and Hazel.
-With IVM, we'd add one for EyeColor.na, and if it is equal to 1, then the dummies for Brown, Blue and Hazel will be 0 -- i.e. we will indeed be setting EyeColor to 0 and have an indicator variable that is 1 in this case.

-*Rationale for EFM*

-Bias issue, assumptions:

-This approach is then bias-free, in the sense that all the various conditional distributions involving missingness and our data variables is accounted for.
-To be sure, one must keep in mind that, for instance, a regression coefficient for Brown must now be interpreted as the marginal effect on Y of "eye color known to be brown."
-If one wants to remove that "known to be" qualifier, an assumption is needed (see below.)
+*The polyanNA package: the polyanNA() function*

+The polyanNA() function inputs a data frame and  converts all factor columns according to MIM.
+Optionally, the function will discretize the numeric columns as well, so that these two can be fed through MIM.

+*Value of MIM*

+As with imputational methods, the non-imputational MIM enables us to make use of rows of A having non-missing values, rather than discarding them as in the complete-cases method (CCM).
+Moreover, MIM treats NA values as potentially *informative*.
+If the missingness mechanism is not MCAR, CCM may induce a bias in our analyses.

-Extension using a polynomial model:
+*Extension using a polynomial model*

 Now, note that if single NA values are informative, then pairs or triplets and so on may also carry information.
 In other words, we